-    Much as their name suggests, this species of deer is often found by the water, and are strong swimmers.
-Generally they are solitary creatures, but females and adolescents may form temporary social groups.
+Much as their name suggests, this species of deer are often found by the water, and are strong swimmers.
+Generally, they are solitary creatures, but females and adolescents may form temporary social groups.

 The best time to see Water Deer in Broads National Park is dawn or dusk.
 Try and spot them in Hickling Broad or Strumpshaw Fen.

 You won’t find seals swimming in the Broads, but we would be remiss not to include this coastal character.

 Grey seals are the largest mammals to live in Britain.
 The biggest males can weigh up to 400kg, with females weighing between 100kg and 260kg.
 Bulls are generally dark grey, but females are a variety of colours, including grey, brown and fawn.
 Both sexes are often speckled.
 They have large heads with an elongated muzzle and hooked nose.

 Britain is home to 50% of the global population, and Norfolk provides some of the largest pupping sites in the UK.
 Horsey beach alone boasted over 2000 new pups in 2018.

 Pups are born from October to late January after a 9-month gestation.
 Females give birth to single pups, although twins were once recorded in Horsey.
 Pups are born with yellowish fur, which turns to white.
 At birth, they weigh approximately 13kg and will gain 2kg a day while they drink their mother’s 60% fat milk.
 Their mothers stay with them for 3 weeks, and the pups will remain ashore for a further 3/4 weeks.
 They live off their blubber until they shed their white fur and hunger drives them to the sea.